TMJ Therapy – Montgomery, MN

 The temporomandibular joints, commonly referred to as TMJ, are the small connective tissues that attach the jaw to the skull bone.
 When these joints are strained, inflamed, or damaged, the result can be severe jaw pain or limited ability to open and close the mouth.
 In severe cases, complete jaw immobility may occur.
 This pain and jaw damage is known as TMJ dysfunction.
-Geoff Iverson, DDS and his dedicated dental team offer a variety of treatments to repair damaged TMJ and renew oral health.
+Geoff Iverson, DDS and his dedicated dental team offer a variety of options for TMJ therapy in Montgomery, MN to repair damaged TMJ and renew oral health.

 Diagnosis & Treatment